NicholasStine/mientropy/README.md

 This is a **no AI code allowed project**.
 I'm actively learning and regularly advocate for the use of AI as a developer, but with low priority projects like these, it's fun to prompt Grok and ChatGPT **only** for written explainations, **without** asking for or copy/pasting code.
 I don't just want to launch a minesweeper app.
 I want to understand it, both functionally and intrinsically.

 ## Accomplishments

+07/01/25: Wow, it's already July!
+I tabled this project for a while in favor of two other projects, I was working on an AI driven Conway's Game of Life, and yet another AI piloted lunar lander.
+Now that I'm back, I finally broke the no AI written code rule and copied a python example of the minesweeper probability algorithm into javascript, and used it to color dangerous / safe tiles red and green.
+It works!
+Much success, very nice!

 05/13/25: The gameplay now has right click to flag, with a functioning counter, and a fully functional face button that updates with the game state.
 I also modularized the bulk of the code to clean up the page.tsx file.

 05/03/25: Huston, we have lift off!
 The gameplay is around 80% implemented, with working mine counts, random mine placement, and basic point and click controls.
 It's not fully interactive, but it's enough to play a full game.